phigirard/Dot_Analyzer_JAR/README.md

 ## 1. Installation instructions
 To install the plugin, just copy the file Dot_Analyzer.jar into the “plugins” directory, within the “ImageJ” directory.
-On PCs this directory is under “Program Files” and on a Mac it is under “Applications”.
+On PCs this directory is under “Program Files” and on a MacOSX it is under “Applications”.
 Both require certain privileges to do this.
 Restart ImageJ.
 The plugin is installed under the menu:

 > Plugins ▷ Dot Analyzer ▷ Dot Analyzer v3.1…